dabeaz-course/practical-python/Notes/09_Packages/01_Packages.md

 ### Relative Imports

-However, you can use `.` to refer to the current package.
-Instead of the package name.
+Instead of directly using the package name, you can use `.` to refer to the current package.

 ```python
 # report.py